Optimal transport-based machine learning to match specific patterns: application to the detection of molecular regulation patterns in omics data: Declarations

 \section{Declarations}

-\begin{itemize} \item \textbf{Funding:} T. T. Y. Nguyen is funded by Université de Paris thanks to a Ph.D. fellowship granted by Domaine d'Intérêt Majeur Math Innov (Région Île-de-France and Fondation Sciences Mathématiques de Paris).
-O. Bouaziz and A. Chambaz are funded by Université de Paris, W. Harchaoui by \href{deraison.ai}{Déraison.ai}, and C. Neri by INSERM. \item \textbf{Conflicts of interest/Competing interests:} None. \item \textbf{Availability of data and material:} The data set is publically available through the database repository Gene Expression Omnibus (GEO) and the HDinHD portal (\url{www.HDinHD.org}). \item\textbf{Code availability:} The code is available \href{https://github.com/yen-nguyen-thi-thanh/wtot_coclust_match}{here}. \item \textbf{Authors' contributions:} All authors contributed to the study conception, formal analysis and methodology.
-Data analysis was performed by T. T. Y. Nguyen, O. Bouaziz and A. Chambaz.
-The first draft of the manuscript was written by T. T. Y. Nguyen, O. Bouaziz and A. Chambaz and all authors commented on previous versions of the manuscript.
+\begin{itemize} \item \textbf{Funding:} T. T. Y. Nguyen is funded by Université Paris Cité thanks to a Ph.D. fellowship granted by Domaine d'Intérêt Majeur Math Innov (Région Île-de-France and Fondation Sciences Mathématiques de Paris).
+O. Bouaziz and A. Chambaz are funded by Université Paris Cité, W. Harchaoui by \href{http://deraison.ai}{Déraison.ai}.
+C. Mendoza, L. Mégret and C. Neri are funded by the CHDI Foundation (grant no. A-14814), Sorbonne Université, CNRS and INSERM. \item \textbf{Conflicts of interest/Competing interests:} None. \item \textbf{Availability of data and material:} The omics data used in this study are publically available through the database repository Gene Expression Omnibus (GEO) and the \href{http://www.HDinHD.org}{HDinHD portal}.
+Overlaps between the results obtained by applying the WTOT-matching algorithm and results previously obtained based on two other algorithms, and full display of biological annotations, are available on \href{http://www.broca.inserm.fr/WTOT/results.php}{this page} of the companion website. \item\textbf{Code availability:} The code is available \href{http://www.broca.inserm.fr/WTOT/}{here} and \href{https://github.com/yen-nguyen-thi-thanh/wtot_coclust_match}{here}. \item \textbf{Authors' contributions:} C. Neri, O. Bouaziz and A. Chambaz conceived the study.
+T. T. Y. Nguyen, O. Bouaziz and A. Chambaz developed the methodology, formally and computationally, and performed the data analysis based on insights from L. Mégret and C. Neri on how mutant huntingtin may significantly influence expression patterns across CAG repeat alleles and age points in the brain of HD mice.
+L. Mégret, C. Mendoza and C. Neri performed the biological analysis of the results, the comparison to other algorithms, and the data base construction.
+T. T. Y. Nguyen, O. Bouaziz and A. Chambaz wrote the first draft of the manuscript.
+All authors commented on subsequent versions.
 All authors read and approved the final manuscript. \item \textbf{Ethics approval:} Not applicable. \item \textbf{Consent to participate:} Not applicable. \item \textbf{Consent for publication:} Not applicable. \end{itemize}